isorna/dzc/scenarios/objectives.md

 When searching, **roll 1 dice for the squad** searching.
 If there are **enemy units within 2" or in the same Garrison,** the dice roll is modified by **-1.** Add the resulting number to the number of the current round. **If the result is 7 or more,** the Objective permanently becomes an Open Objective and the unit claims it.

-A Transport that doesn t have the Aircraft type may choose to make a scan action, counting as both of its actions for the round.
+A Transport that doesn't have the Aircraft type may choose to make a scan action, counting as both of its actions for the round.
 Place a **Scan Token** by the unit.
 Before a squad makes a search roll, you may **remove any friendly Scan Tokens within 2" to add +1 to the search roll per token.** If the searching unit is in a Garrison, measure the distance to any edge of the Garrison.
 If the Transport makes a Moving action, remove its Scan Token. **A unit may only have 1 Scan Token at a time.**

 ### Mobile Objectives